 In such a world – with multiple perspectives – it is a matter of taking a radical outside-in approach, always taking the viewpoints and drivers of the individuals involved as the starting point.
-Design Thinking should be a key inspiration here: it combines the notions of purpose (taking the needs of personas as input for envisioning customer journeys and employee journeys), human-centricity (tapping into the power of empathy and compassion) and iteration (mixing research, creativity, intuition and experimentation to jointly create solutions in an explorative way).
-Design Thinking certainly requires new skills such as creative design, human research, concept testing and user experience – UX – development.
+Design Thinking (as mastered by iconic companies such as IKEA) should be the key inspiration here: it combines the notions of purpose (taking the needs of personas as input for envisioning customer journeys and employee journeys), human-centricity (tapping into the power of empathy and compassion) and iteration (mixing research, creativity, intuition and experimentation to jointly create solutions in an explorative way).
+Design thinking certainly requires new skills such as creative design, human research, concept testing and user experience – UX – development.

-Above all, it requires the appreciation of a good, compelling story.
+Above all, design thinking requires the appreciation of a good, compelling story.
 If we start to live and breathe the stories of our customers, partner and employees – of our fellow humans – we are truly well on our way to become digital masters.

 Part of Capgemini’s TechnoVision 2016 update series.
 See the overview here.